 They earned their name from Charles William Campbell, a naturalist who collected the first recorded hamster over a century ago.

-Proficient diggers, they live in burrows comprising up to 6 intersecting tunnels, both vertical and horizontal.
+Campbell’s Dwarf Hamsters are Proficient diggers and live in burrows comprising up to 6 intersecting tunnels, both vertical and horizontal.

 We will cover the different names, and why it is important to distinguish between them later in the article.